MicrosoftDocs/win32/desktop-src/winmsg/about-window-procedures.md

 ---
-Description: 'Each window is a member of a particular window class.
-The window class determines the default window procedure that an individual window uses to process its messages.' ms.assetid: '3a8e8f4e-910d-4863-a4a7-dd37c2dfa402'
+Description: Each window is a member of a particular window class.
+The window class determines the default window procedure that an individual window uses to process its messages. ms.assetid: 3a8e8f4e-910d-4863-a4a7-dd37c2dfa402
-title: About Window Procedures
+title: About Window Procedures ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Window Procedures